ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ##  7. <a name='Credit'></a>Credit
 The ActiveLook® technology is developed by [MICROOLED](http://www.microoled.net)

 This documentation supports the ActiveLook Firmware version *4.0.1b*
+Document version "fw-4.0.1_doc-revB"

 ##  8. <a name='Support'></a>Support
 Reach out to the ActiveLook® team at one of the following places: